galaxyproject/training-material/topics/materials-science/tutorials/muspinsim/tutorial.md

 >
 {: .hands_on}

-In principle the output from this step could be a collection of many `.dat` files, however in our case there will only be one dataset in this collection.
-By default only the collection and not the dataset will be visible in our history, however it can be viewed in the hidden section.
+Depending on configuration, the collection created in this step could contain many `.dat` files.
+In our case, however, it contains only one.
+By default only the collection as a whole is visible in our history, and clicking on the collection will allow us to view the dataset(s) within it.

 In addition a log file is produced including time stamps for the various stages of the simulation.

 ## MuSpinSim Plot